dancer1325/kubernetes-website/content/en/docs/tasks/configure-pod-container/Configure a Pod to Use a ConfigMap/ConfigMapToDefineContainerEnvironmentVariable/README.md

   * `kubectl create -f pod-allkeyvaluepairs-configmap.yaml`
     * `envFrom` is the key
   * `kubectl logs podName`
     * Check logs of the pod, displaying environment variables -- also the already including in the container and no passed by us --
+* UseAsPodCommands
+  * `kubectl create -f severalconfigmaps.yaml`
+  * `kubectl create -f pod.yaml`
+  * `kubectl logs pod-passingenvironmentvariables-ascommand`
+    * Check the right job of echo command